Change language:

 • payment system operators;

-• companies providing insurance services in cases where we render such services as intermediaries, or companies providing services that we use in relation to fulfil provisions of a collateral agreement, or reinsurance companies;
+• providers of insurance services in cases where we provide such services as intermediaries.
+Companies whose services we use to fulfil provisions of a collateral agreement.
+Reinsurance companies;

-• stock exchanges, funds, brokers or other participants involved in the trade of financial instruments, which render services to us in relation to safekeeping of financial instruments, as well as directly or indirectly provide services in relation to investments in financial instruments and perform other activities;
+• stock exchanges, funds, brokers.
+Other participants involved in the trade of financial instruments, which render services to us in relation to the custody of financial instruments, investments in financial instruments and other;

 • guarantors, co-borrowers, providers of collaterals;